britneydang/HandsonProject-Covid19/README.md

 ![image](https://user-images.githubusercontent.com/110323703/211285816-e2caa779-5a33-496b-893a-7c0af790b36a.png)

 3. Data Transformation - Data Flows
-- After ingesting data from various sources (ECDC data from website and population data from the Blob Storage) into the Data Lake, now I need to transform the data by using Data Flow (in ADF).
+After ingesting data from various sources (ECDC data from website and population data from the Blob Storage) into the Data Lake, now I need to transform the data by using Data Flow (in ADF).
 There are many types of transformation that can be created with a data flow: source transformation, filter transformation, select transformation, pivot transformation, lookup transformation, sink transformation.
+- Transform cases_deaths dataset: Go to Azure Storage Explorer -> datalake -> open the new file cases_deaths.cvs in excel -> I need to decide how I want to transform the original data depending on the need of reporting:
-- Transform cases_deaths dataset:
+  -